-- Significant increases in energy costs (heating, cooling, ventilation) - Capital depreciation of firm assets (e.g. buildings and IT hardware) as a result
+- Significant increases in energy costs (heating, cooling, ventilation) - Capital depreciation of firm assets (e.g. buildings and IT hardware) as a result of climate-related impacts and risks - Significant increases in business insurance costs as a result of climate-related risks and impacts - Significant increases in business travel costs (especially long-haul aviation) as a result of climate-related risks and impacts

-- Significant increases in business travel costs (especially long-haul aviation) as a result of climate-related risks and impacts - Significant rises in taxes and / or local business rates as a result of climaterelated risks and impacts - Rising employee costs as a result of climate-related risks and impacts
+- Significant rises in taxes and / or local business rates as a result of climate-related risks and impacts - Rising employee costs as a result of climate-related risks and impacts

-The assessment did not identify any immediate areas of significant concern, but did highlight several areas where further work on risk mitigation is being considered.
+The assessment did not identify any immediate areas of significant concern, but did highlight several areas where further work on risk mitigation continues to be considered.